rems-project/cn-tutorial/docs/getting-started/case-studies/doubly-linked-lists.md

 - The first guard asks if both `del.prev` and `del.next` are null.
 In this case, we are removing the only node in the list, so the resulting list will be empty.
 The `else` branch of this conditional contains its own conditional.

-- For the following conditional, the guard checks if 'del.prev' is _not_ null.
+- For the following conditional, the guard checks if `del.prev` is _not_ null.
 This means that the returned node is `del.next`, regardless of whether or not `del.prev` is null.
 If this is the case, `After` is now centered around `del.next`, and the left part